Rethinking Typical Clinic Visit Improves Patient, Physician Satisfaction

 With experts predicting shortages in the number of primary care providers and nurses in the years to come just as the demand for quality care increases, healthcare providers are looking for ways to help employees better manage the workload while still providing high quality care to patients.
 Using its lean management practices, ThedaCare found a solution to this problem, redesigning how care is provided in primary care clinics.

-ThedaCare is a non-profit community health system based in Appleton, Wis., comprised of five hospitals and 23 clinics in northeast Wisconsin.
+ThedaCare is a non-profit community health system based in Appleton, Wis., comprised of seven hospitals and 35 clinics in northeast Wisconsin.
 With nearly 6,100 employees, it is one of the largest local employers and dedicated to delivering world-class care for its patients.
 Since 2002, ThedaCare has embraced lean management principles to improve the quality of care and while containing costs.
 The health system took the Toyota Production System model of lean manufacturing and adapted it for healthcare, creating teams of employees and patients to take a hard look at the way ThedaCare was doing things and come up with a better way.

 With a wide variety of care provided to patients in a primary care clinic, many medical providers found themselves moving from patient to patient throughout the day and then spending time at night looking at lab results and communicating those results to patients.
 At the same time, patients were waiting for results, left wondering what the different results would mean.